imsaisrujan/DeepFake-Image-Detection/README.md

 # 🧠 Deepfake Image Detection Using AI

-> ⚠️ Identifying what’s fake in the age of AI.
+> ⚠️ Identifying what’s fake using AI.

 **Deepfakes** are a growing concern in the world of digital media.
 This project presents a powerful AI-based approach for detecting deepfake images using computer vision, deep learning, and model explainability tools like LIME.